thinktandem/bootstrap/README.md

 The built assets with popper.js for Drupal 8 composer install

-To use in your theme, make stable your base theme and add this into your libraries yml
+To use in your theme, add this into your libraries yml

 ```yaml
 bootstrap: